top of page

 And my mind had a singular answer - use my business to make more money.

-But the courses being amazing doesn't mean s*** in the world of entrepreneurship if you don't know how to sell them.
+But the courses being amazing doesn't mean s*** in entrepreneurship if you don't know how to sell them.

 Somewhere during the first weekish of us making this big decision together, I started getting desperate.
 My motivated fight energy turned into something else...
 This is when I decided it was time to buy a course myself.
 Perfect timing!